Hach Company

-Hach is a wholly owned subsidiary of Danaher Corporation (DHR), a Fortune 500 corporation.

 Hach’s global headquarters in Loveland, Colorado, houses research and development laboratories, instrument manufacturing operations, and the Hach Technical Training Center.
 Hach has an additional facility in Ames, Iowa, for manufacturing and packaging Hach's chemical reagents and test kits.

 History

 1947–1968: founding

 Hach Company was founded in 1947, in Ames, Iowa, by Clifford and Kathryn Hach.
 Clifford Hach was a chemist and an inventor.
 The couple experienced their first business success through the development of a simplified titration method for measuring hardness in drinking water.
 As the product line expanded to include more parameters and instruments, the company continued to “bring analytical chemistry out of the laboratory and put it into the workplace and in the hands of the general public.”
 Initially, Kathryn Hach began marketing to municipal drinking water plants through direct mail.

 The company was originally a partnership.
 In 1968, it was reincorporated in Delaware as Hach Chemical Co., with Clifford Hach president and treasurer and Kathryn Hach as vice-president.
-Later that year Hach went public, raising $1.7 million with the sale of a small minority of the shares.
+Later that year, Hach went public, raising $1.7 million with the sale of a small minority of the shares.
 Most of the money was used to build and equip a new chemical manufacturing plant in Ames.